Powers of attorney

 Can I have more than one attorney?

-Yes.
+Yes, it's good practice to appoint more than one attorney in case one of them cannot act for you in the future.
 Some people appoint different attorneys for different roles – usually one to look after their financial decisions and one to look after their health and welfare decisions.
 If you have more than one attorney for the same role, you will need to decide whether you want them to make decisions together or separately.

 How do the rules differ in Scotland and Northern Ireland?

-In Northern Ireland there are both Ordinary and Enduring Powers of Attorney.
+In Northern Ireland there are both Ordinary (also known as General) and Enduring Powers of Attorney.
 Both can handle financial matters, or the donor can ask them to only act on their behalf on specific matters.
 Like in England and Wales, an Ordinary Power of Attorney comes to an end when the donor can no longer make their own decisions.
 To use an Enduring Power of Attorney after someone has lost their mental capacity, it must first be registered with the Office of Care and Protection.
 There is also no Power of Attorney in Northern Ireland that gives attorneys the power to make decisions about the donor's health and wellbeing.

 Talk to your friends and family